The NFL’s best and worst RB stables, ranked from 1-32

 Former second-round pick Jones will be better than he was in 2018 because he can’t get much worse.
 After being the 38th pick of last year’s draft, he ran for just 44 yards on 23 carries as a rookie.

 Interested in the full team running back rankings?
-Here they are in all their glory, ready to be picked apart in the comments — but remember the RB1/2/3/4 categories don’t necessarily represent actual depth charts:
+Here they are in all their glory, ready to be picked apart in the comments — RB1/2/3/4 designations come from team’s unofficial depth charts, culled during Week 2 of the 2019 NFL season.

-2019 running back platoon rankings
+2019 running back platoon rankings — Week 1 update

 |Rank